NCAA Division I Football Bowl Subdivision: Recently transitioned teams

 Three schools began FBS transitions on July 1, 2022, James Madison University, Jacksonville State University, and Sam Houston State University.
 James Madison joined the Sun Belt after meeting the NCAA minimum of five FBS opponents at its home stadium, as required and scheduled.
 This happened after James Madison's FCS conference, the all-sports Colonial Athletic Association (CAA), (Note: Since renamed the Coastal Athletic Association.) barred the Dukes from competing in or hosting team championships in any sport for that conference during the 2021–22 season according to then-current CAA bylaws.
 (The CAA football league, branded as CAA Football, is technically a separate entity from the all-sports CAA.)
 However, the Dukes were eligible for at-large bids to all NCAA team championships in 2021–22.
 By meeting FBS scheduling requirements in 2022, JMU played an FBS schedule in year one of their transition process, which normally only occurs in the 2nd year of two-year transition process.
 Due to that, JMU tried to become bowl eligible in 2023, but the NCAA refused it.
 However, when only 79 non-transitional FBS teams were available to fill the 82 FBS bowl slots for that season, JMU, which had finished its regular season with an 11–1 record, was allowed to fill one of the vacant slots.
 On July 1, 2023, the two other outgoing FCS teams, Jacksonville State and Sam Houston joined Conference USA.

-The most recent program to complete an FBS transition is the Kennesaw State University Owls, which started its transition in 2023 ahead of its 2024 move to Conference USA.
+The Kennesaw State University Owls started its transition in 2023 ahead of its 2024 move to Conference USA.

-Newly transitioned teams (Completed in 2025)

-The next programs to have completed an FBS transition are the Delaware Fightin' Blue Hens and the Missouri State Bears, which began their transitions in 2024 and joined Conference USA for the 2025 season.
+The most recent programs to have completed an FBS transition are the Delaware Fightin' Blue Hens and the Missouri State Bears, which began their transitions in 2024 and joined Conference USA for the 2025 season.

+Current transitional teams

+Two schools started transitions from FCS on July 1, 2026, thereby becoming the 137th and 138th FBS programs.
+Both joined FBS conferences as football-only members, and house the bulk of their other sports in non-football conferences.
+The North Dakota State Bison, otherwise a member of the Summit League, joined Mountain West football, and the Sacramento State Hornets, which moved the bulk of their sports to the Big West Conference in July 2026, joined MAC football.
+Both programs' two-year transitional process will be completed in 2028.

 Finances

-The following table shows revenue for each conference reported by the Knight Commission for the 2021–22 academic year.

-Note: Values from some universities are not reported here.
-The only conferences made up entirely of state-supported universities are the MAC and SBC.